ClementeSerrano/web-app-boilerplate/README.md

 ## Managing releases

-Each new release of major, minor or patches versions of Relo follow a release procedure summarized as follows:
+Each new release of major, minor or patches versions of Climeinvest follow a release procedure summarized as follows:

 1. Update repository docs with the new release details: